Board of Directors

-Jonathan Garcia currently serves as the Chief of Staff at Portland Public Schools, the largest K-12 system in Oregon.
-Jonathan enjoys working in the social and public sector, particularly at the intersection of strategy, innovation, and partnerships; aimed at building systems that empower people, contribute towards racial justice, and builds self-sufficient communities.
+Jonathan Garcia is the former Chief of Staff at Portland Public Schools, the largest K-12 system in Oregon.
+Jonathan enjoys working in the social and public sector, particularly at the intersection of strategy, innovation, and partnerships; aimed at building systems that empower people, contribute towards racial justice, and build self-sufficient communities.
 In addition to being named to the 2018 Forbes “30 Under 30 in Education," Jonathan is a Pahara Fellow.

 In addition to serving on the Get Schooled Board of Directors, Jonathan also serves on the Board of Directors for the Portland Trailblazers Foundation, The Futuro Media Group, and Arte Publico Press at the University of Houston.

 A first-generation college student, Jonathan earned his Bachelor of Arts in Sociology & Philosophy and a Master of Arts in Management from Azusa Pacific University.